autopkg/faumac-recipes/README.md

 # faumac-recipes

-AutoPkg recipes which anyone can use.
+Public AutoPkg recipes anyone can use.